microsoft/fast/packages/fast-element/docs/building-components.md

 ### The Element Lifecycle

-All Web Components support a series of lifecycle events that you can tap into to execute custom code at specific points in time.
-FAST Element implements several of these callbacks automatically, in order to enable features of its templating engine (described below).
+All Web Components support a series of lifecycle events that you can tap into to execute custom code at specific points in time. `FastElement` implements several of these callbacks automatically, in order to enable features of its templating engine (described below).
 However, you can override them to provide your own code.
-Here's an example of how you would execute custom code at the time when your element is connected to the DOM.
+Here's an example of how you would execute custom code when your element is inserted into the DOM.

 ```TypeScript
 @customElement('name-tag')